 I also sort of inherited my sister’s Judy Blume and Beverly Cleary books.
 I read a lot of those, Freckle Juice and Tales of a Fourth Grade Nothing.
 Luckily I got the heads-up about Are you There, God?
 It’s me, Margaret and I avoided that one.
 In about the fifth grade I discovered fantasy.
 You know, I started reading books by J.R.R.
 Tolkien, Piers Anthony, and Terry Brooks and I don’t know if it’s a guy thing or if it was a condition of the age, but I really liked escaping into those epic books that just took me to a different place.

-That comment reflects the attitude about girls which shines through in his Wimpy Kid books.
+That comment reflects the attitude about girls which shines through in all of the Wimpy Kid books.
 Specifically: Girl stuff is gross, girls themselves are alien creatures and in order to preserve your masculinity you must stay the hell away from any of it.

 Perhaps other cultures are more comfortable with stories about menstruation.
 There is Through The Red Door by Inger Edelfeldt, for example, which hasn’t been translated into English.